Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Note: As different clients might use different algorithms for calculating the presentation delay, providing `MPD@suggestedPresentationDelay` enables services to roughly synchronize the playback start position of clients.

-Advisement: A common error in DASH content authoring is to attempt to use `MPD@minBufferTime` to control the [=presentation delay=]. `MPD@minBufferTime` is not related to [=presentation delay=] and merely describes the allowed jitter in content encoding ([[!MPEGDASH]] 5.3.5.2), as determined by the encoder or derived from the encoder configuration.
+Advisement: A common error in DASH content authoring is to attempt to use `MPD@minBufferTime` to control the [=presentation delay=]. `MPD@minBufferTime` is not related to [=presentation delay=] and merely describes the allowed jitter in content encoding ([[!DASH]] 5.3.5.2), as determined by the encoder or derived from the encoder configuration.

 The <dfn>effective time shift buffer</dfn> is the time span from the start of the [=time shift buffer=] to `now - PresentationDelay`.
 Services SHALL NOT define a value for `MPD@suggestedPresentationDelay` that results in an [=effective time shift buffer=] of negative or zero duration.